Independent Living vs. Assisted Living

 Nursing care: None provided, sometimes third-party care offered at extra cost.

-Cost: $2,552 in 2018, according to the Senior Cost of Living Index.
+Cost: $2,552 per month in 2018, according to the Senior Cost of Living Index.

-Payment method: Privately funded, unlikely to be covered by Medicare, Medicaid or private health insurance.
+Payment method: Privately funded, unlikely to be covered by Medicare, Medicaid, or private health insurance.

-Benefits: Flexibility, independence and rich social community.
+Benefits: Flexibility, independence, and rich social community.

 About assisted living

-This senior housing is ideal for seniors who may require some nursing support, but not intensive care.
+Assisted living is ideal for seniors who may require some nursing support, but not intensive care.
 Assisted living gives seniors help with daily tasks within a convenient facility that includes amenities.

-Profile: Seniors who need some extra help with daily tasks and may have an underlying health condition that could get worse.
+Profile: Seniors who need some extra help with daily tasks and may have an underlying health condition that could worsen.
 They may also be feeling lonely and want to meet other seniors.
 Ideally, the senior would have some kind of health insurance (Medicare, Medicaid or private) to help cut costs.

 Housing: Assisted living arrangements are typically private or shared quarters in an apartment building with some common areas available.
 Sometimes kitchenettes are available for home cooking.